This post may contain affiliate links, please read my full disclosure policy for more details.

 – {…}: number shown inside these brackets equals the number of total stitches at the end of each round

-You may find these Amigurumi tutorials handy before you get started with this free crochet bunny rattle pattern.
-And don’t forget to watch my step by step video tutorials for extra help with my patterns.
+You may find these Amigurumi tutorials handy before you get started with this free crochet pattern.
+And don’t forget to watch my step by step video crochet tutorials for extra help with my free Amigurumi toys.

 How to Crochet the Ears